bumble-tech/appyx/documentation/2.x/migrationguide.md

 - Cares about the Node structure & Android-related functionality
 - Uses `:appyx-interactions` as a dependency to implement navigation using gestures and transitions
 - Android library
-- Supports Compose multiplatform.
-WebNodeHost and DesktopNodeHost provide convenience wrappers for the NodeHost entry point and the demos/appyx-navigation module demonstrates their usage.
+- Compose Multiplatform.

+Check also [Multiplatform](../navigation/multiplatform.md) documentation and the `:demos:appyx-navigation` module for code examples.

 #### :appyx-interactions

 - Gesture-driven, state-based motion kit & transition engine
 - Does not contain Node-related functionality → moved to `:appyx-navigation`
 - Does not contain Android-specific functionality → moved to `:appyx-navigation`
-- Compose multiplatform
+- Compose Multiplatform

 #### :appyx-components

 - Pre-packaged components to use with `:appyx-navigation`
-- Compose multiplatform
+- Compose Multiplatform

 ## Rough equivalents